Mastodon (band): Musical style

 Brann Dailor's (pictured) fill-heavy drumming style is influenced by jazz and progressive rock, characterized by complex, atypical rhythmic structures (including irregular stopping and starting).
 He also attributes his style to band practice as a teenager, claiming that practicing with the guitarist instead of the bassist influenced his style.

-Mastodon has been described as progressive metal, alternative metal, sludge metal, stoner metal, psychedelic metal, experimental metal, and groove metal.
-James Christopher Monger of AllMusic describes Mastodon as "one of the more notable new wave of American heavy metal acts, a genre spawned in the mid-'90s" and says that "Mastodon's innovative, lyrically astute blend of progressive metal, grindcore, and hardcore helped position the band as one of the preeminent metal acts of the early 21st century."
-The band's earlier material such as the EP Lifesblood was described as "In the Eyes of God-era Today Is the Day [...] butting heads with the more technically demanding school of Relapse-style hardcore/metalcore (e.g., Dillinger Escape Plan or Burnt by the Sun, although Mastodon is much less hyper)."
+Mastodon has been described as progressive metal, alternative metal, sludge metal, stoner metal, hard rock, experimental metal, and groove metal, though their loyalty to each genre has varied throughout their career.
+James Christopher Monger of AllMusic called them "one of the more notable new wave of American heavy metal acts, a genre spawned in the mid-'90s" and says that "Mastodon's innovative, lyrically astute blend of progressive metal, grindcore, and hardcore helped position the band as one of the preeminent metal acts of the early 21st century."
+The band's earlier material such as the EP Lifesblood was described as "In the Eyes of God-era Today Is the Day [...] butting heads with the more technically demanding school of Relapse-style hardcore/metalcore (e.g., [The] Dillinger Escape Plan or Burnt by the Sun, although Mastodon is much less hyper)."

 Bassist Troy Sanders stated about their musical style:

 We don't consider ourselves a metal band.
-We recognize there is a lot of metal in us, but we also want to believe we have a lot of rock 'n' roll in us, and we have a lot of progressive rock in us, we have bits and pieces of thrash and punk, and psychedelic-ness sprinkled throughout.
+We recognize there is a lot of metal in us, but we also want to believe we have a lot of rock and roll in us, and we have a lot of progressive rock in us, we have bits and pieces of thrash and punk, and psychedelic-ness sprinkled throughout.
 A lot of times for me personally, just having the metal tag itself seems kind of limiting on us because we have such an appreciation for all styles of music and we like to incorporate bits and pieces of those into our songs.
 But we also recognize all the different subgenres and the millions of times people say, "Oh, what do they sound like?" and you say something, I understand that.
 But, it doesn't affect how we create anything at all.

-Scott Kelly of Neurosis has appeared to perform guest vocals on a track on every Mastodon album from Leviathan (2004) to the compilation Medium Rarities (2020).

-Mastodon's musical style has evolved much from their earliest pre-Remission releases to The Hunter.
-Their early work is significantly heavier and more abrasive than their later work, primarily or exclusively using harsh vocals, more distorted instruments, and more atypical song structures.
+Mastodon's musical style evolved significantly between their earliest pre-Remission releases through to The Hunter.
+Their early work was significantly heavier and more abrasive than their later work, primarily or exclusively using harsh vocals, more distorted instruments, and more atypical song structures.
 The release of Mastodon's third studio album, Blood Mountain, which incorporates both clean and harsh vocals, marked a shift in the vocal styles used, with subsequent albums favoring clean vocals almost exclusively.
+The band's 2009 album Crack the Skye strongly incorporated progressive metal, which the band would continue to explore on subsequent releases.